 The first step to any successful change is identifying the problem in the first place!
 Here, we’re talking about bad habits.
 Sit down with a pen and paper and start listing all your bad habits.
 This is not an exercise in beating yourself up when you see how many bad habits you actually have.
 Nor, is it an attempt to bring defeat into the picture.

-By identifying your bad habits, you’re taking responsibility for what’s not working in your life.
+You’re taking responsibility for what’s not working in your life by identifying your bad habits.
 This list is your first step to self-empowerment.
 Once, you have your list of bad habits written down, you can start implementing positive changes.

 2. Strategize Avoidance Techniques

-When you’re aware of your unhealthy habits, you can also identify what supports them such as taking certain actions you associate with that habit.
+When you’re aware of your unhealthy habits, you can also identify what supports them such as taking specific actions you associate with that habit.
 This could be joining other smoking colleagues at lunchtime or walking down the chocolate aisle in the supermarket.
-Both actions will encourage you to smoke and to indulge in too many sweets.
+Both activities will encourage you to smoke or indulge in too many sweets.

 When you’re aware of what situations or people support your bad habits, you can start to strategize avoidance techniques.
 Drug or alcohol addicts know they have to avoid places that sell these substances as well as people who indulge in these products.

 When going through your list of bad habits, identify those that can be replaced with healthier routines.
 If you’ve become a couch potato, replace this bad habit with an exercise routine.
 Get up and aim to be mobile as often as possible whether it’s a walk around the block or climbing the stairs.

 Ritualistic healthy routines such as early morning rituals may help you overcome unhealthy routines.
 Taking up a sport such as marathon running or mountain biking could be the key you need to stop performing unhealthy routines.
 While this isn’t a foolproof solution to removing bad habits, it has helped people overcome some of their more difficult behaviors.